-In our opinion, policyholders have access to good telephone and online support, albeit without detailed retirement planning projection tools online which are offered by some of the largest UK providers of workplace pensions.
+In our opinion, policyholders have access to good telephone support.

+There is currently no online access or detailed retirement planning projection tools online which are offered by some of the largest UK providers of workplace pensions and we encourage NFUM to pursue their plans to make online information available.

-Although policyholders cannot log into the website to see their fund value, they can obtain this information over the phone during weekday working hours.
+Although policyholders cannot log into a website to see their fund value, they can obtain this information over the phone during weekday working hours.